 Yes!
 Like most Model M spacebars, the stabiliser is a wire-based implementation that you can easily lubricate (and clean up if you need to reverse the procedure).
 I have had success with applying white lithium grease to suppress spacebar rattle noise.

-Even on the latest 2008 Unicomp Mighty Mouse, the pointing stick implementation used is IBM TrackPoint II from the early 1990s.
+Even on the last Unicomp Mighty Mouse keyboards, the pointing stick implementation used is IBM TrackPoint II from the early 1990s.
 As such, the technology works best on the low-resolution displays of the time.
 However, there are ways to improve the performance to what I consider acceptable levels.
 The most obvious thing to try is setting your operating system's mouse acceleration to its maximum possible level.
 For Windows users, KovaaK's open-source Interception Acceleration (InterAccel) driver is an extremely handy tool for boosting a mouse's performance beyond standard OS and driver levels.
 Just be sure to disable the driver before playing any online PC games as some anti-cheat software are known to be triggered by InterAccel.
 Unfortunately, there is no present analogue for Linux or macOS that I'm aware of, but I am in the process of developing a cross-platform alternative that I hope to release sometime in late 2021.
 Stay tuned on the r/ModelM subreddit for news about it.

 So, we've come to the end of the Model M4/M4-1 saga proper but there's surprisingly still more to the story.
 The M4 family started off as a spawn of a laptop keyboard assembly, but it, in turn, spawned off several more.
 As such, let's start with the most mysterious one - the IBM 5535-ZAD.
 This awesome leviathan is a rather sizeable machine, looking like the ThinkPad A31p, G41 or W700 of its day.
 It was a 486-era machine running at 50MHz and had a 12.1" TFT VGA LCD display, however, even the base specs are presently unknown.
 The example aichi JAPAN (the singular source of information on the machine) sports 36MB RAM in a 4 + 16 + 16 configuration and a 520MB hard disk drive.
 But, the specs are not what I'm presently interested in - it's the keyboard it has.
 You might have already noticed that the keyboard's keycaps have a certain familiarity to them; they're using M3/M4/M4-1 profile!